How to break negative thought loops

 Do you do any of these:

-Once youโve identified these patterns in your thoughts, the next step is to attempt to stop the loop.
+Once you’ve identified these patterns in your thoughts, the next step is to attempt to stop the loop.
 There are a few things you can try.
 Sometimes one technique might work, but other times it might not, and you might need to try something else.
 The important thing is to keep trying.

 Mindfulness can come in the form of mindful meditation, but there are also many other ways you can be mindful.
 You can also enjoy mindful exercises, such as yoga or even a walk where you notice how your body feels and the sensations around you.
-The more we practice mindfulness, the better we get at recognising our negative thinking, which can help stop us from getting caught up in negative thought loops.
+The more we practise mindfulness, the better we get at recognising our negative thinking, which can help stop us from getting caught up in negative thought loops.

-If your negative thoughts are impeding your enjoyment of life, it might be time to talk to a trusted friend or a professional.
+If your negative thoughts are impeding your enjoyment of life, it might be time to talk to a trusted friend or a health professional.
 Suicide Call Back Service is a nationwide telephone and online counselling service.
-We provide free support to anyone who is experiencing pain and distress and who needs urgent professional counselling.
+We provide free support to anyone who is experiencing pain and distress and needs urgent professional counselling.
 Call 1300 659 467 to chat with a counsellor.

 If it is an emergency, call 000.